gmrafi/aiba-student-map/README.md

 # Army IBA Sylhet Student Home District Map

-An interactive web app visualizing the home districts of Army Institute of Business Administration, Sylhet (AIBA Sylhet) students from BBA 7th to 13th batches.
+An interactive web app visualizing the home districts of Army Institute of Business Administration, Sylhet (AIBA Sylhet) students from BBA 1 to every batch.
 The map provides a clean, modern, and minimal interface for exploring student demographics across Bangladesh.
+This project is always growing and open to all—new batches and data are added as our community expands.

 ## ✨ Features